ArhanAnsari/studysphereai/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-Your StudyGenius application now has:
+Your StudySphere AI application now has:
 - ✅ **Complete authentication system** with modern UI
 - ✅ **Comprehensive CRUD operations** for all collections
 - ✅ **Spaced repetition algorithm** for flashcards